ImtiazVision/Java/Notes.md

 }
 ```

-## Method Overloading
+## Method Overloading :

 **Method overloading** : When two or more methods in the same class have the same name but distinct parameters, this is known as overloading.
 It is often referred to as compile-time polymorphism.
+Example :

 ```
 class Batsman{